 Is Burdock Oil Safe?

 Safety issues with burdock oil and the plant itself are considered rare, except for individuals specifically at risk.
-For instance, it may cause an allergic reaction in individuals who are sensitive to certain flowers and herbs.8
+For instance, it may cause an allergic reaction in individuals who are sensitive to certain flowers and herbs such as ragweed, daisies, marigolds and others.8

 Burdock root, the source of the oil, is used for treating internal and external health concerns.
 Burdock is even safely used as a food in Asia.
 Before ingesting the oil, however, it is best to consult a trusted healthcare provider or herbalist first.